 I am [trying to become] a St. Jude Hero!
-I have chosen to run the Chicago Marathon for a reason bigger than myself by fundraising for the kids and families at St. Jude.
-I am training to cross the finish line on race day, and with your donation we can cross the fundraising finish line together because the money you donate helps find a cure for childhood cancer.
+I had chosen to run the Chicago Marathon for a reason bigger than myself by fundraising for the kids and families at St. Jude.
+While the race for 2020 has been cancelled, the need has not.
+I am still training to complete 26.2 on my "own" race day - October 10, and with your donation we can cross the fundraising finish line together because the money you donate helps find a cure for childhood cancer.

 The picture here is one of Margaret when she was in the hospital last summer.
 Isabella, too, has spend time in the hospital.
 Thankfully, both of my children emerged healthy and happy.
 I am hoping to raise money for St. Jude so more kids can go home healthy from hospital visits.